The top three ways to attract and retain talent in a competitive labour market

 The principal reason people work is because they have to work; they need the money.
 The good news for workers is that average salaries in the UK are currently rising at a decent rate, and outpacing the rise in the prices of goods and services.

 Equally good news for employees is that changing jobs can secure an even greater rise in pay; on average twice as much as staying put.
-This ‘mover’s dividend’ should incentivise people to seek pastures new, and tempt more employed people back to the jobs market.
+This ‘mover’s dividend’ should incentivize people to seek pastures new, and tempt more employed people back to the jobs market.

 While it can be lucrative for employees to change jobs, the costs are ultimately borne by employers, who may not be able to afford to break the bank for the skilled staff they need.